Yubico/webauthn-recovery-extension/README.md

  6. Let `credential_id = E || LEFT(HMAC(mac_key, E || rp_id), 16)`.

- 7. Send the pair `(P, credential_id)` to Robin for storage.
+ 7. Send the pair `(P, credential_id)` to RP for storage.

 ## Stage 3: Private key derivation

-The following steps are performed by Bob.
+The following steps are performed by BA, the backup authenticator.

- 1. Retrieve a set of `credential_id`s from Robin.
+ 1. Retrieve a set of `credential_id`s from RP.
 Perform the following steps for each `credential_id`.

  1. Let `E = DROP_RIGHT(credential_id, 16)`.
 Verify that `E` is not the point at